bufbuild/protovalidate/docs/custom-constraints.md

-# Custom constraints
+# Custom rules

-Custom constraints in `protovalidate` are field-level and message-level options that define validation rules and constraints for individual fields within a Protobuf message.
+Custom rules in `protovalidate` are field-level and message-level options that define validation rules and rules for individual fields within a Protobuf message.
 These options ensure that the data being passed through your gRPC services adheres to the expected format, range, or other requirements specific to your application.

-Field-level constraints apply to specific data types within a message and can include requirements such as minimum and maximum values, regular expressions, and [custom validation functions](cel.md#custom-variables-functions-and-overloads).
-Message-level constraints, on the other hand, apply to the entire message, allowing for more complex validation scenarios that depend on the relationships between fields or specific combinations of field values.
+Field-level rules apply to specific data types within a message and can include requirements such as minimum and maximum values, regular expressions, and [custom validation functions](cel.md#custom-variables-functions-and-overloads).
+Message-level rules, on the other hand, apply to the entire message, allowing for more complex validation scenarios that depend on the relationships between fields or specific combinations of field values.